gvonbergen/chia-docker/docker/README.md

 ## Additional Configuration Options

-If you need to incrase the log level (defalt is WARNING) then you can do this with the environment variable CHIA_LOGLEVEL.
+If you need to incrase the log level (defalt is WARNING) then you can do this with the environment variable **CHIA_LOGLEVEL**.

 Options are: CRITICAL|ERROR|WARNING|INFO|DEBUG|NOTSET

 Within the container the logfile is situated under the configuration folder:
 /config/mainnet/log/debug.log

+If you want to add multiple plot directories you can do this with **CHIA_PLOTS** and seperate all directories with a ",".
+Be aware that the directories need also to be mounted with "-v /localpath/to/1:/mnt/1 -v /localpath/to/2:/mnt/2 -v /localpath/to/3:/mnt/3"

+Example is '-e CHIA_PLOTS="/mnt/1,/mnt/2,/mnt/3"

 ## Manual Checks